fidian/presentations/emergency-preparedness-merit-badge/index.md

 * What kinds of medical care should be handled?
 * Do you need shelter, and what kind of shelter?
-* Is there food and water?
+* Is there food and clean water?
 * Should people be evacuated?

 ----